Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 Well, it's at the old mill.

-Oh no, what therapeutic massage place is that?
+What therapeutic massage place is that?

-Hey, have you been to the Great New Cafe?
+Hey, have you been to the great new cafe?

 What is it?

-It's oh it's like beans at old mill.
+Oh, it's like beans at Old Mill.

 Anyway, so that's what they're saying.

-And uh it's a myth.
+And it's a myth.

 It was summed up in a fabulous headline in The Guardian yesterday.